facebook/react-native-website/website/architecture/bundled-hermes.md

 When building React Native from `main`, we will be fetching a tarball of `main` of facebook/hermes and building it as part of the build process of React Native.

 When building React Native from a release branch (say `0.69-stable`), we will instead use a **tag** on the Hermes repo to **syncronize the code** between the two repos.
-The specific tag name used will then be stored inside the `sdks/.hermesversion` file inside React Native in the release branch (e.g. [this if the file](https://github.com/facebook/react-native/blob/0.69-stable/sdks/.hermesversion) on the 0.69 release branch).
+The specific tag name used will then be stored inside the `sdks/.hermesversion` file inside React Native in the release branch (e.g. [this is the file](https://github.com/facebook/react-native/blob/0.69-stable/sdks/.hermesversion) on the 0.69 release branch).

 In a sense, you can think of this approach similarly to a **git submodule**.